Transportation Apps: Market Overview

 Messaging and support

-- Twilio: provides communication APIs that allows you to connect with customers via different channels, including intelligent chatbots and videos.
+- Twilio: provides 3rd party API integration that allows you to connect with customers via different channels, including intelligent chatbots and videos.

 - Bandwidth: a Twilio alternative that has cheaper pricing and a decent array of communication API features.

 - Auth0: a very popular API platform for identity authentication and designing custom login boxes including Single Sign-On (SSO) and Multi-Factor Authentication